moritz737/Gravity-Simulation-2-Body-/README.md

 # Gravity-Simulation-2-Body-
-I tried to implement Gravity in Java ... and it works somehow.
+I tried to implement Gravity in Java ... and it worked somehow.